HL7/VhDir/pages/_includes/vhdir-organization-intro.md

 **Extensions:**

-1. Restriction (0..*) - indicates restrictions on the use/release of information associated with the organization
 1. Alias (0..*) - a list of other names the organization is known by, consisting of:
     1. Name (1..1) - the alias
     1. Type (0..1) - indicates the type of alias